Haymarket Park: History

-Hawks Field is named for Myrna Hawks, the wife of prominent Omaha businessman Howard Hawks; the couple were significant donors to the construction of the complex, but Myrna passed away before the stadium was complete.
+Hawks Field is named for Myrna Hawks, the wife of prominent Omaha businessman Howard Hawks; the couple were significant donors to the construction of the complex, but Myrna died before the stadium was complete.
 The Hawks Championship Center football practice facility is also named for the family.
 Hawks Field has a listed capacity of 8,486, including 4,419 seatback chairs and room for approximately 4,000 additional fans in the grass berms down the left and right field lines.
 NU ranked fourteenth nationally in total attendance in 2022 and regularly leads the Big Ten Conference in attendance.
 The highest recorded attendance at Hawks Field was on April 14, 2006, when an overflow crowd of 8,757 watched fourth-ranked Nebraska defeat Texas A&M 4–3.

 The city of Lincoln, which maintains ownership of the land and buildings in the Haymarket Park complex, contributed $13.7 million to construction.
 The University of Nebraska–Lincoln and Lincoln Pro Baseball (LPB) each contributed approximately ten million dollars.
 NU and LPB signed a thirty-five year lease with no charged property tax or insurance fees and are jointly responsible for facility maintenance.
 Prior to the completion of Hawks Field, LPB facilitated the purchase of the Madison Black Wolf, a Northern League club from Madison, Wisconsin.
 The team was moved to Lincoln and renamed the Saltdogs, Lincoln's first professional baseball team in forty years.
 The Saltdogs played the first game at Hawks Field on June 1, 2001, a 7–6 victory over the Sioux City Explorers.
 Haymarket Park hosted the Northern League All-Star Game in 2003.